About Bass Connections

 Law students who are interested in participating in Bass Connections have the following crediting options:

-- Teams led by a Duke Law Faculty Member: If a Duke Law faculty member leads a Bass Connections team (see list below), Law students are eligible to receive Law School credit (up to three credits per semester).
+• Teams led by a Duke Law Faculty Member: If a Duke Law faculty member leads a Bass Connections team (see list below), Law students are eligible to receive Law School credit (up to three credits per semester).
 Upon being accepted to join a team, students must apply for approval to receive Law School credit by documenting the law and policy work (research, drafting, etc.) they will be undertaking as part of the team and the amount of time they will spend on the project.
-Such students should contact Deans Gustafson or Lacoff in the Office of Academic Affairs.
+Such students should contact Dean Lacoff in the Office of Academic Affairs.

 Law School faculty leader: Nita Farahany